py2ai/py2ai.github.io/_posts/2021-02-20-How-to-send-audio-video-of-MP4-using-sockets-in-Python.md

 categories: [Socket Programming Series]
 mathjax: true
 featured-img: pythonudpaudiovideo
-summary: This tutorial is about using OpenCV, UDP and TCP sockets for server-client transfer of audio-video streams
+description: This tutorial is about using OpenCV, UDP and TCP sockets for server-client transfer of audio-video streams
 ---